PrincetonUniversity/job_defense_shield/docs/alert/your_first_alert.md

 $ python job_defense_shield.py --excessive-time --email --no-emails-to-users
 ```

 The command above will only send emails to the addresses in `admin_emails`.
+Users will not receive emails.
 Make changes to your email message and then rerun the test.

 ## Step 4: Send the Emails to Users